MDCTNet-Demo/MDCTNet-Demo.github.io/index.md

 # MDCNet: A Hybrid Approach to Neural Audio Coding

-This is a demonstartion page for the paper "MDCTNet: a Hybrid Approach to Neural Audio Coding"
+This is a demonstration page for the paper "MDCTNet: a Hybrid Approach to Neural Audio Coding"

 ## Audio Samples

-This page has 19 items to demonstrate the MDCTNet encoded at 24kb/s mono VBR.
+This page has 19 items to demonstrate the MDCTNet and its core codec encoded at 24kb/s mono VBR.
 The content used for this demo is from the "ODAQ: Open Dataset of Audio Qualiyty"[1].

 <html>
     <table>